rstudio/vetiver-r/cran-comments.md

 ## Release Summary

-This is the 3rd CRAN release of vetiver.
-This release adds support for several important model types (glm, ranger), as well as the ability to generate Dockerfiles for deployment.
+This is the 4th CRAN release of vetiver.
+This release removes some code that wrote to the temp directory in the tests and uses ranger conditionally in tests/examples, as instructed by CRAN.

 ## R CMD check results